CWE-CAPEC/ICS-OT_SIG/README.md

 # CWE-CAPEC ICS/OT SIG
-CWE-CAPEC Industrial Control System and Operational Technology Special Interest Group Establishing in May 2022
+CWE-CAPEC Industrial Control System and Operational Technology Special Interest Group.
+Established in May 2022

 Next Meeting on August 31, 2022 at 3:00PM ET